44M Tas: Misinterpreted assault gun variant (44M Tas Rohamlöveg)

 There is no evidence of a Tas tank destroyer project ever existing.

-Another mistake that many people make is that they think the 75 mm gun was a KwK 42.
+Another misconception held by many is the belief that the 75 mm gun was a KwK 42.
 Hungary never had the license of the KwK 42 and did not have any, furthermore, Germany never gave any KwK 42 tank guns to Hungary.
 The 75 mm gun that was to be mounted on the Tas was simply a tank gun variant of the Hungarian license built Pak 40 (and not the KwK 40) which was called 7.5 cm 43.M anti-tank gun, the tank gun variant being the 7.5 cm 43.M tank gun.